Djokovic–Federer rivalry: French Open

-The pair have had two meetings at Roland Garros thus far, with both occurring at the semifinal stage.
+The pair had two meetings at Roland Garros, with both occurring at the semifinal stage.
 The first was at the 2011 French Open.
-Djokovic entered the tournament with a 43-match winning streak and was the sensation of the season.
+Djokovic entered the tournament with a 43-match winning streak.
 In the match, Federer won the opening set in a tiebreak and then claimed the second set to gain a substantial lead.
 Djokovic took the third set and was serving for the fourth set, but Federer came back to win it in a tiebreak closing out the match in four sets.
 The win ended Djokovic's winning streak as well as his 41–0 start to the 2011 season.
 As a result, Federer advanced to his fifth French Open final where he lost to Nadal, for the fourth time in the final and fifth time overall.
 Federer's win also saved John McEnroe's record of 42 consecutive match wins to start the 1984 season.
 The victory further elevated Federer's head-to-head record against Djokovic to 14–9 and 3–1 on clay.

 In a rematch the next year, Federer and Djokovic met in the French Open semifinal which saw Djokovic prevail in straight sets and even up their clay record at 3–3.
 With the win, Djokovic advanced to his first French Open final, where, like Federer the previous year, he lost to Rafael Nadal in four sets.